Lunastellia/Challenger-Among-Us/README.md

 ***

+ 🔻 Install with STEAM 🔻

+🔹 Download and Instal STEAM : (https://store.steampowered.com/about/).

+🔹 search the store "AmongUs Challenger", Add, Download and play !
+(Not release yet, use BETA KEY)

+***

   🔻 Install with ModManager 🔻

 🔹 Download Mod Manager : (Download the installer at https://mm.matux.fr/latest and follow the installation process.)